-When you get off the bus, you will need to hire a purple passenger pickup truck to take you to Doi Tung Mountain and back.
+When you get off the bus, you will need to hire a purple pick-up truck to take you to Doi Tung Mountain and back.
 The cost to hire a pickup truck with a driver is 750 baht for three hours; the vehicle seats 12 people.

 It is free if you want to travel to this place without visiting the main sights (Royal Villa, Hall of Inspiration, Mae Fah Luang Garden).
 But if you’re going to see the above attractions, the ticket price ranges from 190 to 220 baht.

-Travelers visiting Doi Tung usually combine a trip to this place with a trip to Chiang Rai and the Golden Triangle.
-Take 3-4 days to travel to these places and you will remember these amazing places with pleasure.
+Travelers visiting Doi Tung usually combine a trip to this place with a trip to Chiang Rai or Mae Salong.
+Take 3-4 days to travel to these places, and you will remember these amazing places with pleasure.